Ceiling Fan Replacement

 One of the essentials for living is the south is to have ceiling fans.
 Ceiling fans provide air circulation and increased indoor comfort.
 When you have one installed, the room feels cooler without having to turn down the thermostat.

 Ceiling fans are not designed to last forever.
 Most common reasons for ceiling fans to stop working is because the motor has gone bad.
-The motor has many components that make it up.
+The motor is composed of many components.
 When any of those being to malfunction or stop working, then the fan stops working.

 What size fan do I need?